Berlin revisited...finally

 When the bus tour ended, we hopped off and quickly made our way to the Pergamon.
 At this point, it was nearing mid-afternoon and Berlin was hot.
 Temperatures were easily close to 30 degrees celsius.
 Once in the Pergamon, we learned that, for reasons I won't fully disclose in order to save embarrassment for the person responsible, our tickets were messed up.
 The upshot was that only a few of us (me, Avery, and Calder) entered the Pergamon's galleries of archaeological and historical artifacts.
 The museum was crowded and hot from lack of air conditioning and the sheer mass of humanity.
 We blasted through the museum in about an hour or so and then decided to seek out an early dinner.
 Crossing the Spree towards the "three girls and a boy" sculptures along the river, we found a place and I consumed my very first authentic German schnitzel.
 The highlight of the meal was Avery and Calder acting incredibly goofy and slap-happy.
 I can't even remember exactly what they said or did, but it was entertaining.

 The Brandenburg Gate (Brandenburger Tor) was absolutely THE landmark I wanted to see while we were in Berlin.
-We had thought we'd able to hop back on our tour bus and ride it west along Unter den Linden to our destination.
+We thought we'd able to hop back on our tour bus and ride it west along Unter den Linden to our destination.
 Unfortunately, our tour bus had stopped running, so that meant we had to walk.
 Avery, Calder, and I walked at a brisk pace towards the Brandenburg Gate, while the rest of our contingent, er, walked at a slightly less brisk pace.
 This walk was the highlight of the Berlin trip for me.
 As the day made its way towards early evening, the temperature cooled a bit and made for a pleasant hike along this busy Berlin thoroughfare.
 Finally reaching the Brandenburg Gate was definitely a profound and powerful moment in my tourist/traveling life.

 We then walked by the Reichstag and back to the Berlin train station, where we caught our train back to Halle, finally arriving at our hotel in the late evening, well after the sun had set.